A brief, explanation of why

 - Why a homosexual orientation is fixed during life and not changeable through therapy and counseling.

-- Why homosexuals can often be detected in childhood by comparing the lengths of their fingers and other tests, even though their orientation is often not obvious until they are in their teens.
+- Why homosexuals can often be detected in childhood by comparing the lengths of their fingers and other tests, even though their sexual orientation is often not obvious until they are in their teens.

 Scary possibilities in the future:

 It may be possible to develop a test in the future that will determine the eventual sexual orientation of an embryo or fetus before birth.
 That could conceivably present pregnant women with the option of choosing to have an abortion rather than give birth to a newborn who will eventually be homosexual.
 Since religious conservatives are often very strongly opposed to abortion, and also strongly opposed to homosexuality in their children, this would place many in an intolerable situation of having to choose between two alternatives that they would find unacceptable.